 Raised Beds.
-You won’t have to buy new soil for these if you top them off with shredded leaves, as above.
+Top them off with either compost or shredded leaves, as above.
 Give the leaves a light sprinkling of alfalfa meal, cottonseed-meal, or another organic source of nitrogen to help hasten their decay.
 More details.

 Lawns.
 When the ground is dry enough not to damage grass, rake up the accumulation of twigs and branches.